-For a Named Executive Officer who has direct responsibility to a business unit other than Hillenbrand, Inc., the applicable performance targets track the performance of the relevant business unit (e.g., Ms. Ryan's entire award is based on the performance of Coperion and Mr. Trainor's entire award is based on the performance of Batesville).
+For a Named Executive Officer who has direct responsibility to a business unit other than Hillenbrand, Inc., applicable performance targets track the performance of the relevant business unit (e.g., Ms. Ryan's entire award is based on the performance of Coperion, Mr. Trainor's entire award is based on the performance of Batesville, and Mr. Canady's award is based on the performances of Hillenbrand consolidated and our Industrial Products Group businesses, two-thirds and one-third respectively).
 For all other Named Executive Officers, these targets track the performance of Hillenbrand, Inc. on a consolidated basis.
-In calculating the Company Performance Factor for each of our relevant business units, the performance targets described above were weighted as follows in fiscal year 2016:
+In calculating the Company Performance Factor for each of our relevant business units, the performance targets described above were weighted as follows in fiscal year 2017:

-- For Hillenbrand, the achievement level with respect to target Core IBT was weighted at 50 percent of the Company Performance Factor, the achievement level with respect to target Net Revenue was weighted at 25 percent, and the achievement level with respect to target Core Cash Flow was weighted at 25 percent. - For Batesville, the achievement level with respect to target Core IBT was weighted at 40 percent of the Company Performance Factor, the achievement level with respect to target Net Revenue was weighted at 20 percent, and the achievement level with respect to target Core Cash Flow was weighted at 40 percent. - For Coperion, the achievement level with respect to target Core IBT was weighted at 50 percent of the Company Performance Factor, the achievement level with respect to target Order Intake was weighted at 25 percent, and the achievement level with respect to target Core Cash Flow was weighted at 25 percent.
+- o For Hillenbrand and the Industrial Products Group businesses, the achievement level with respect to target Core IBT was weighted at 50 percent of the Company Performance Factor, the achievement level with respect to target Net Revenue was weighted at 25 percent, and the achievement level with respect to target Free Cash Flow was weighted at 25 percent.
+6 - o For Batesville, the achievement level with respect to target Core IBT was weighted at 40 percent of the Company Performance Factor, the achievement level with respect to target Net Revenue was weighted at 20 percent, and the achievement level with respect to target Free Cash Flow was weighted at 40 percent. - o For Coperion, the achievement level with respect to target Core IBT was weighted at 50 percent of the Company Performance Factor, the achievement level with respect to target Order Intake was weighted at 25 percent, and the achievement level with respect to target Free Cash Flow was weighted at 25 percent.

-For Hillenbrand and Coperion, the Company Performance Factor can range from zero (producing a zero formula amount for maximum potential STIC) to 200 percent.
-The Company Performance Factor may not exceed 200 percent, even if Hillenbrand or Coperion achieves greater than 200 percent of the targets.
+For Hillenbrand, Coperion, and the Industrial Products Group businesses, the Company Performance Factor can range from zero (producing a zero formula amount for maximum potential STIC) to 200 percent.
+The Company Performance Factor may not exceed 200 percent, even if the relevant business unit achieves greater than 200 percent of the targets.
 The maximum Company Performance Factor for Batesville may not exceed 175 percent.
 The Company Performance Factor will be zero if Hillenbrand or its relevant business unit does not achieve at least a threshold achievement level of any of the applicable performance targets.
-The Committee establishes this threshold achievement level, which for fiscal year 2016 was 80 percent of each target.
+The Committee establishes this threshold achievement level, which for fiscal year 2017 was 80 percent of each target.

 - Maximum Award Factor: a multiplier established by the Compensation Committee in order to provide a "cap" on the maximum STIC award payout amount.
-The maximum factor was 1.2 for fiscal year 2016.
-Including this factor within the STIC formula enables the Committee to reward exceptional individual performance and motivate executives by providing the opportunity to exceed targeted goals. - The Committee considers this capped amount on an individual (i.e., not an aggregate) basis, in determining whether to reduce an individual officer's maximum potential STIC award in any given year based on his or her performance.
+The maximum factor was 1.2 for fiscal year 2017.
+Including this factor within the STIC formula enables the Committee to reward exceptional individual performance and motivate executives by providing the opportunity to exceed targeted goals. - O The Committee considers this capped amount on an individual (i.e., not an aggregate) basis, in determining whether to reduce an individual officer's maximum potential STIC award in any given year based on his or her performance.
 Any such individual adjustment by the Committee does not by definition indicate substandard performance; instead, it reflects the Committee's assessment of an individual against the high standard it sets for a maximum possible level of performance.